Brad Denby

 Embedded Smart Energy

-While embedded devices get smart, energy systems stay dumb.
+As embedded devices get smarter, energy systems stay dumb.
 Embedded smart energy enables devices to do more for longer with physics-informed energy scheduling, energy caching, and smart energy management.

 Cyber-physical systems operate under limits on energy, sensor data quality, communication, and computation.
-Machine learning and generative artificial intelligence enable new capabilities when deployed on these constrained devices.
+Machine learning and artificial intelligence enable new capabilities when deployed on these resource-constrained devices.

 Mobile Ad Hoc Networks